ethereum/portal-network-specs/roadmaps.md

 We are currently talking about three roadmaps for Eth1x, and, specifically, for Stateless Ethereum.

 ## Problem statement
 Preserve the resilience of Ethereum 1 network despite the state growth.
 By making it easier to join the network and stay on it, and therefore increasing number and diversity of nodes.
+The improvement in the User Experience is not in the scope.

 ## Tools roadmap
 We recognise two main types of research - quantitative and speculative.
 Both are important.
 Quantitative research usually